 6. Prepare for the unexpected

-One option is long-term health insurance, which pays for extended medical care including such things as nursing and assisted living.
-The downside is expense.
-Standard plans now run $1,985 a month and can be much more than that, depending on policy features.
+One option is long-term health insurance, which pays for extended medical care including such things as nursing and assisted living — which can be expensive.
 “It has to be easily affordable not just for today, but for whole premium period,” says Marilee Driscoll, founder of Long-Term Care Planning Month, a public-awareness effort each October.

-If you do want to buy, don’t wait too long.
 Ray and Pat Ringston decided long-term care insurance was too pricey.
 But they did safeguard against health-care costs by purchasing an insurance policy that supplements their Medicare benefits with extra prescription drug coverage.
-“If I went to the pharmacy, instead of paying $40 I’d pay $5,” says Ray Ringston.

-“Retirement is like a two-edge sword,” he says.
-On one hand, Ringston says, you’re looking over your shoulder, concerned that something drastic could happen to you or to your partner, and you could be financially wiped out as a result.
-But, you’re also enjoying the freedom of doing what you want.
+“Retirement is like a two-edged sword,” Ray Ringston says.
+You’re looking over your shoulder, he says, concerned that something drastic could happen to you or your partner that could wipe you out financially.
+But you’re also enjoying the freedom of doing what you want.